NORTHERN IRELAND FAST FACTS

 Today, travel to Northern Ireland continues to grow.
 One of its most popular attractions is the Giant’s Causeway in County Antrim.
 This site was enlisted as a UNESCO World Heritage Site in 1986.
 It was also declared as a natural reserve by the Department of the Environment for Northern Ireland the following year.
 The Giant’s Causeway has attracted tourists to travel to Northern Ireland for its unique interlocking basalt columns estimated to total up to 40,000!
 It is located along the northeast coast of Northern Ireland and was believed to have formed out of a volcanic eruption.

-Airport/s: The Belfast International Airport is the main international airport that serves the flights that travel to Northern Ireland.
+International Airports: The Belfast International Airport is the main international airport that serves the flights that travel to Northern Ireland.
+Here is a list of other airports in Northern Ireland:

 Visa Required: A UK visa is essential for travel to Northern Ireland.